Decorating with fall pumpkins is a ritual this time of year! Here are some fun and pretty ways to use pumpkins to add to your fall home decor.

 Here’s an easy trick to pop the pumpkin stem right off the pumpkin…

 Put your thumb at the base of the pumpkin stem where it meets the flesh of the pumpkin and push it over.
-If the pumpkin is old enough, a good deal of force will pop it off.
+If the pumpkin is old enough, a good, hearty push will pop it off.

 DRYING THE PUMPKIN STEMS

-If you have lots of orange faux pumpkins kicking around your home and would like to paint them white here’s an oldie but goodie post about how to paint them with chalk paint to give the a realistic look.
+If you have lots of orange faux pumpkins kicking around your home and would like to paint them white, here’s an oldie but goodie post about how to paint them with chalk paint to give them a realistic look.
+I’m sharing my secret for making these pumpkins look almost real!

 Check out the post HERE.